xiaodongliang/extract-view.and.data.api/README.md

 4. Edit credentials.js and replace keys placeholder (ClientId and ClientSecret) with your keys
 5. Go in the sample root folder and execute 'npm install', this command will download and install the required node modules automatically for you.
-   These modules are only required for the translation/extraction modules.
+   These modules are only required for the translation/extraction processes.
    ```
    npm install
    ```